epsi-rns/epsi-rns.github.io/_posts/system/2019/2019-01-01-gentoo-selective-emerge.markdown

 Gentoo is Fun.
 But sometimes it takes too long to compile.

+With Equery, you can upgrade package by category.
+One category today.
+And other category the day after.
+You can install only what you need, instead of compile all at once.
+And save your precious time.

 I think this classic issue is, already somewhere in gentoo manual.
 I just love to write a blog about this.